influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/javascript/browser.md

   - /influxdb/cloud-serverless/api-guide/client-libraries/nodejs/query/
 ---

-Use the [InfluxDB JavaScript client library](https://github.com/influxdata/influxdb-client-js) to interact with the InfluxDB v2 API in browsers and front-end clients.
+Use the [InfluxDB v2 JavaScript client library](https://github.com/influxdata/influxdb-client-js) to integrate the InfluxDB v2 API in browsers and front-end clients.
 This library supports both front-end and server-side environments and provides the following distributions:
 * ECMAScript modules (ESM) and CommonJS modules (CJS)
 * Bundled ESM
 * Bundled UMD